 Hibernate Example Tutorial

 In this tutorial, we will show you how to create a step-by-step Hibernate application using Hibernate 6 and Java 17.
-We will also see how to connect to Hibernate application to the MySQL database.
+We will also connect the Hibernate application to a MySQL database.

 The General Steps Needed to Integrate and Configure Hibernate